BadireddyAvinash/ProblemsOnAlgorithms-/README.md

-My first file that i have pushed into GitHub.
+Hai this is my first file that have been placed in GitHub.